yigitozgumus/interop/README.md

 - **Project Management**: Track and validate multiple project directories
 - **Command Execution**: Run commands with project context and arguments
 - **Dynamic Command Loading**: Load commands from multiple directories with precedence rules
+- **Remote Configuration System**: Fetch and sync configurations from Git repositories with conflict resolution
 - **AI Integration**: Multiple MCP servers to expose commands to AI assistants with enhanced metadata
 - **Configuration Management**: TOML-based configuration with validation and conflict detection
 - **Cross-Platform Support**: Works on Linux, macOS, and Windows